bitmash/alipay-api-php/README.md

 ## Usage

 All of this information is to the best of my knowledge, so there may be some inaccurate details here.
-I will continue to update it as I get a better idea of the workflow.
-In both cases you will need to automatically verify that the transaction is authentic by comparing their `sign` with yours that you compute from the response data.
-You also need to verify that the `notify_id` Alipay sends back to your URL is valid by send a `GET` request to `https://mapi.alipay.com/gateway.do?service=notify_verify...`.
+You will need to automatically verify that the transaction is authentic by comparing their `sign` with yours that you compute from the response.
+You also need to verify that the `notify_id` Alipay sends to your `return_url` is valid by sending a `GET` request to `https://mapi.alipay.com/gateway.do?service=notify_verify...`.
 The `notify_id` is set to expire within a minute.
 If the transaction is authentic, you will receive a response of `true`; otherwise, it will be `false`.

 ### return_url

-The response will be in your `GET` data when Alipay sends the user back to your specified `return_url`.
+The response will be in the `GET` data when Alipay sends the user back to your specified `return_url`.
 Check the `trade_status` once they return to see if it's already completed (TRADE_FINISHED).

 ### notify_url

-The response will be in your `POST` data when Alipay notifies your specified `notify_url`.
+In some cases the payment verification takes longer on Alipay's end so they will ping your specified `notify_url`.
+The response will be in the `POST` data.
 Be sure to disable any CSRF security and remove the login requirement you might have in place for the `notify_url`.

 ### Transaction Response Types